34 Paddling Upside Down

 To get a low profile under water is beneficial, lower drag, longer distance.
 I try to have my nose on the deck but it's hard.
 Hard to see where I'm going and hard because I compress my lungs.

 Practice paddling upside down!
 There are a lot of points go gain and it's not very difficult.
 It can be worth as much as a Straight Jacket Roll...
-(23 meters = 11 points)
+(23 meters = 11 points).
+In August 2025 I got 20 points from paddling upside down alone...
+(41 m, personal best)

-Judges note: The distance is measured along the straight marked line.
+Judges note: The distance is measured along a straight line.

 David Täng